-I just finished this fun table redo in the Frame and Frills workroom and I’m excited to get it up in the living room.
+I just finished this fun table redo and I’m excited to get it up in the living room.
 I showed you the first phase of this gold harlequin table redo last week with the video post showing how Fusion Gel Stain & Topcoat works.
 (HERE’S that post) Today, I’m going to show you the finished table and explain how I layered products, (and what I did when I messed up!) with the gold harlequin to create a vintage finish.

 Here’s where it started…